-The condensed interim financial statements are expressed in Saudi Arabian Riyals (SAR), which is also the functional currency of the Company.
+The interim condensed financial statements are expressed in Saudi Arabian Riyals (SR), which is also the functional currency of the Company.
 All financial information presented in SAR has been rounded to the nearest thousands, except where otherwise indicated.

 (d) Seasonality of operations